18F/prototype-icm/README.md

 To import data:

+1. Drop a copy of a data table csv into `db/data` (ask a team member for the current sample file)
 1. Run `rake import`.
 1. In a different window, open up a database console.
 The easist way to do this is to run `rails db`.
 If you're importing data to the test database, prepend the command with `RAILS_ENV=test`.
 1. Copy the commands generated from `rake import`, table by table, into the database console.
 This will copy in the data, populating the database.